navaneethakrishnanms/Apex_Validator-BIT/README.md

    # On macOS/Linux:
    source venv/bin/activate
    ```
-3. Install the dependencies (assuming you have a requirements.txt, or you can install manually):
+3. Install the required Python packages:
    ```bash
    pip install fastapi uvicorn groq python-dotenv PyPDF2 python-multipart requests
    ```
-4. Set up your environment variables by making sure the `.env` file in the `backend` folder contains your Groq API key:
+4. Setup your environment variables:
+   Create a `.env` file in the `backend` folder and add your Groq API key:
    ```env
    GROQ_API_KEY=your_groq_api_key_here
    ```
-5. Run the FastAPI development server:
+5. Launch the FastAPI server:
    ```bash
    uvicorn main:app --reload --port 8000
    ```
-   The backend API will be available at `http://localhost:8000`.
+   *The backend API will be available at `http://localhost:8000`.*

-### 3. Setting up the Frontend
+### 3️⃣ Setup the Frontend
-The frontend is a React application built with Vite.

-1. Open a new terminal and navigate to the frontend directory:
+1. Open a **new terminal window** and navigate to the frontend directory:
    ```bash
    cd frontend
    ```